ucsb-cs156/w22/_info/software.md

    Download it here: <https://code.visualstudio.com/download>

+4. Install Java 17 on your local system.
+Please install Java 17, and NOT Java 8, Java 11, or a preview version of Java 18 or 19.
+It won't matter for the
+   `"Hello World"` program in the first week, but when we move on to complex Java applications involving third-party libraries, it will definitely matter.

+   For Mac users, instructions for installing with Homebrew appear below.

 <!-- 4.
 Docker

    Docker provides a way for you to run a standardized Linux environment inside another platform (whether that be Windows, Mac, or Linux).
 It gives us the ability